ccasares/grovepi-iotcs/README.md

    $ git clone https://github.com/ccasares/grovepi-iotcs
    ```

-3. Unzip the client library ZIP file into the `..` folder and you can now safely remove the `iotcs-csl-js-bin-16.2.3.1.1-14.zip` file
+3. Unzip the client library ZIP file into the `..` folder and you can then safely remove the `iotcs-csl-js-bin-16.2.3.1.1-14.zip` file
    ```
    unzip iotcs-csl-js-bin-16.2.3.1.1-14.zip -d ..
    ```

-4. Let's create a soft link to the JS library in our project folder
+4. Finally let's create a soft link to the JS library in our project folder
    ```
    ln -s ../iot/csl/js/modules/device-library.node.js .
    ```

-5. dd
+   This is not strictly necessary, but to avoid to write the whole path to the JS library in my code :wink:

 #### Create the trust-store files
+This version of the IoTCS JS libraries work with _Trusted assets_ which are defined as material that contribute to the chain of trust between the client and the server.
+The client library relies on an implementation of the TrustedAssetsManager to securely manage these assets on the client.
+The client-library has a default implementation of the TrustedAssetsManager which uses a framework native trust-store to secure the trust assets.

+We need to create a trust-store (as a JSON file) to have access to each and every virtual device registered in the IoTCS platform ([Foo](#### Register virtual devices))

 ### Build your client sample
 ### Oracle IoTCS setup (Server side) (2)
 #### Create and setup your application